To help you find the answer you need, ICAS has compiled a list of FAQs regarding the process of complaints.

 There are a number of sanctions that can be imposed on a Member if the complaint is upheld by either the Investigation Committee or a Discipline Tribunal.

-Less serious matters may be dealt with through a formal written warning.
+Less serious matters may be dealt with by way of a caution.
 If the conduct concerned is more serious then there is a range of possible outcomes, including financial penalties.
-In the most serious cases, the Member may be suspended or expelled from Membership.
+In the most serious cases, the Member may be suspended or excluded from Membership.

-Full details of the sanctions available may be found in the ICAS Rules and Investigation Regulations.
-In nearly all instances, a sanction against a Member will receive some form of publicity.
+Full details of the sanctions available can be found in ICAS’ Sanctions Guidance.
+In nearly all instances, a sanction against a Member will receive publicity.

 The professional bodies which authorise Insolvency Practitioners have agreed common sanctions guidance which applies to insolvency-related complaints.
-The guidance is available at: www.bis.gov.uk/insolvency/contact-us/IP-Complaints-Gateway/Common-Sanctions
+This guidance is available here.

 What happens if I am not satisfied with the conclusions reached by ICAS?